zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Checks whether a connection is (still) active.

-   :c: The connection id to check.
+   :param c: The connection id to check.

    :returns: True if the connection identified by *c* exists.